Stern-Lab/AccuNGS/docs/source/overview.rst

 Overview
 ========

-AccuNGS is a sequencing approach aimed at accurate sequencing of DNA or RNA, especially with long genomic regions and low input.
-It is composed of several different techniques that eliminate most errors that are created during library prep and sequencing process.
+AccuNGS is a sequencing approach aimed at accurate deep sequencing of DNA or RNA, especially with long genomic regions and low input that often requires amplification.
+It is composed of several techniques that eliminate most errors that are created during library prep and sequencing.

 AccuNGS's sequencing principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The main idea behind this approach is to reduce the error sources to a minimum.
+This is achieved by adhering to the following principles:

 * High-yield reverse transcription reactions (RT) [if required]
 * High-fidelity PCR reactions [if required]